hapax/hapax.github.io/assets/chuzenji.md

 order in a sea of chaos.
-Jeremy England, a brilliant young physicist at MIT, has suggested the converse: life is not the island of order, but the waves lapping at the shore and gradually dissolving the landmass into the ocean.
+Jeremy England, a brilliant young physicist at MIT, has suggested the converse: life is not the island of order, but the waves lapping at the shore and gradually dissolving the sand into the ocean.
 It is a surface phenomenon: a skin of chaos which has evolved, in accord with thermodynamics, not to preserve order but to dissipate